 - The curriculum is enhanced by a diverse range of events throughout the year, such as school walks, camp outs involving many year groups and whole school camping experiences.

 - All children in Year 2 to Year 6 take part in residential visits to support their learning.

 - There is a traversing wall for use in lessons.

-Please follow this link for our Outdoor Learning Policy
+Please follow this link for our Learning Outside The Classroom Policy.

 Please follow this link for more information on our Forest School it is used by the children.